kismetwireless/kismet-docs/readme/011-starting.md

 This login will be saved in the config file: `~/.kismet/kismet_httpd.conf` which is in the *home directory of the user* starting Kismet when installed in suidroot mode.
 This is the preferred way to run Kismet.

 If you start Kismet as or via sudo (or via a system startup script where it runs as root), this will be in *roots* home directory: `/root/.kismet/kismet_httpd.conf`

-## Navigate to the Web UI

-Point your browser at http://localhost:2501 (or the address of the server Kismet is running on)

-If you are running Kismet on your laptop (or other system with a browser), you can see the Kismet UI at `http://localhost:2501`.

-If you are running Kismet on a Raspberry Pi, Wi-Fi Pineapple, or other device, you will need to point your computer at the address *of the device running Kismet*.
-You will need to have the system running Kismet plugged into wired Ethernet, or it will need a second Wi-Fi card configured to connect to your network:  You cannot run Kismet and connect to a network on the same Wi-Fi card at the same time.

-You will be prompted to do basic configuration - Kismet has many options in the web UI which can be tweaked.
-Explore and have fun!

 ## Automatically launching Kismet